ncjaz/datalens/src/review_and_plan/project_db_and_persistence.md

 the robustness contract so we can close the gaps intentionally.

 - Project open must be staged: `SqliteProjectDb` now initializes asynchronously and exposes `ready()`, but any project-open helper that blocks (e.g. `ProjectService.open_project`) must never be called on the UI thread.
 - Core schema open is now inspect-first: the project open flow inspects the DB read-only and fails fast on unknown/foreign databases and newer core schema versions.
-Remaining gap: core migrations from older schema versions are not implemented yet.
+Older core schema versions can now be migrated (currently v0/v1 -> v2).
-- Close semantics are "best effort": both the DB executor and IO writer currently join threads with a timeout; without an explicit `flush()` contract, shutdown can return while work is still pending.
+- Close semantics are largely in place: `ProjectDb.flush()` / `IoWriter.flush()` exist, both executors support `close(flush=True)`, and the app close path uses a background shutdown stage that flushes, then closes resources.
+Remaining gap: decide if timeouts should surface as user-visible errors vs best-effort warnings.
 - Derived meta JSON timing is not ideal: generating/writing `project_meta.json` should be queued after "project ready" and must not delay project open.

 ## Project open stages (inspect-first, plugin-safe)